JupiterBroadcasting/peertube-landing-page/content/_index.md

 ## It's not a YouTube killer...
 Yet.

+The software itself handles even demanding workloads great, stability has been surprisingly good.
+Even when we tried to really push the new live stream support.

-Where things start to fall down for Jupiter Broadcasting is when you're trying to operate at scale on an ongoing basis.
+Where things start to fall down for Jupiter Broadcasting is operating at scale, on an ongoing basis.
 Four or more shows a week, multiple team members, and live streams.

-The software itself handles the work great, stability has been surprisingly good.

-Our key problems with PeerTube as it is today, are these:
+Our key problems with PeerTube as is today:

 + Unclear on how to scale management across multiple channels/shows
 	+ I need an account for every show, plus a network account for live streams, plus my personal account for comments and my own feed.